 That’s the darkest this post will get, I promise.
 I actually think this an opportunity to tell some of my favorite stories about Zoe.

-Inside the tent I inflated an air mattress that took up the entire footprint of the tent.
+Inside the tent, I inflated an air mattress that took up the entire footprint of the tent.
 In fact, we couldn’t zip the bottoms of the doors open on either side of the bed.
 That night we put Zoe in her carrier with a blanket in the car (it was cold and rainy) and crawled into the tent.
 Zoe started crying out immediately.
-Not being much of a pet person, I felt that she just needed to be trained that the kinnel was her home.
-The heart strings of my wife though….
+Not being much of a pet person, I felt that she just needed to be trained that the kennel was her home.
+The heartstrings of my wife though….

 Zoe was taken out of the car and with much reassurance to me that she’d sleep at our feet, my wife put the dog and her blanket at the foot of the bed in our tent.
 We slept.

 In the middle of the night, I get the elbow.
 You know the “Hey, wake up” elbow.
 I’m told that there is a wild animal outside and that I should get out of the tent to investigate.
 That plan sounds crazy to me as a tent to a wild animal doesn’t look much like food but I probably do.
 However, the pestering wouldn’t stop so I got out of the tent in my underwear and stepped out into the rainy darkness to find a wild animal.
 What I found was a drenched little dog that was desperate to get back in the tent.
 She had apparently slipped on a sleeping bag and slid right out the slot at the bottom of the door that we couldn’t zip shut because of the air mattress.

 Once again, I opened up the car to grab a beach towel.
 It was then that I was informed that the dog was cold and needed to be snuggled, IN THE BED, for her health and safety.
 She plopped her stinky sopping self down between our pillows and promptly fell asleep.
 That is where she has slept for 13 years.
 Thankfully, she never got to her predicted size.